HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 - TCPS protocol: Ensure the Oracle JDBC connection URL uses the `@tcps` protocol to enable secure communication over SSL.
 This ensures that all data transmitted between the WebEngine server and the Oracle database is encrypted.

-- SSL version: Explicitly set the SSL/TLS version to ensure compatibility with the Oracle RDS instance.
+- SSL version: Explicitly set the Transport Layer Security (TLS) version to ensure compatibility with the Oracle RDS instance.
 For example, you can set the [TLS version to 1.2](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.SSL.html#Appendix.Oracle.Options.SSL.TLS){target="_blank"}, which is widely supported and provides robust security.

 - `DbUrl` parameter setting: Configure the `DbUrl` parameter in the `values.yaml` file using the following configuration: